 Add the grated carrots, then stir to combine.

-Transfer the batter to a medium sized loaf pan lined with parchment paper (mine is 9.25 x 5.25 x 2.75 inches).
+Transfer the batter to a 9-inch loaf pan lined with parchment paper.
 Wet a spoon with cold water, then use the back of the spoon to smooth the batter into an even layer.

-Bake at 350 degrees Fahrenheit for 50 minutes or until a toothpick inserted into the middle of the cake looks clean upon removal.
+Bake for 50 minutes or until a toothpick inserted into the middle of the cake looks clean upon removal.
 Let the cake cool to room temperature before removing from the pan and serving.

-To add an extra layer of flavor and texture to this paleo carrot cake, stir in 1/2 cup each of chopped pecans and/or raisins to the batter.
+To add an extra layer of flavor and texture to this paleo carrot cake, stir 1/2 cup of chopped pecans or raisins into the batter.

-Carrot Cake with Coconut Flour (Paleo and Gluten Free)
+Carrot Cake With Coconut Flour Recipe (Paleo and Gluten Free)

 Equipment